 Obtaining and Using a Library Card

-To obtain a juvenile card (issued to those age 18 and younger), an adult who is responsible for the child applying for the card must agree to accept responsibility for the items checked out using that card.
+To obtain a juvenile card (issued to those under age 18), an adult who is responsible for the child applying for the card must agree to accept responsibility for the items checked out using that card.

 Loan Periods and Limits

 |CDs and Audio Books||4 weeks||5|